2024 UEFA European Under-19 Championship squads

+The 2024 UEFA European Under-19 Championship was an international football tournament held in Northern Ireland from 15 to 28 July 2024.
+Players born on or after 1 January 2005 were eligible to participate.

 Each national team submitted a squad of 20 players, two of whom had to be goalkeepers.

 Players in boldface have been capped at full international level since the tournament.

-Players born on or after 1 January 2005 are eligible to participate.
 The age listed for each player is their age as of 15 July 2024, the first day of the tournament.

 Group A

 Italy

-A 27-men preliminary squad was announced on 2 July 2024, whereas the final squad was announced on 9 July.
+The final squad was announced on 9 July 2024.